how do I fix the "shockwave flash" error, causing firefox to lock up, slow, or crash?

 Reviewing your original description, perhaps you aren't getting true crashes: instead, Flash is hanging the browser for a period of time, and then you get the script continue/stop dialog.
 When I had those symptoms, disabling protected mode fixed it instantly.
 Apparently that isn't working for you.

 Could you also try Firefox's Safe Mode?
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using